-HUD’s regulations state that “to the greatest extent feasible,” businesses and employers working on HUD-funded projects must make a good faith effort to train and employ low-income individuals living in the local area (Section 3 residents) and also to contract with businesses owned by or that employ Section 3 residents. (review the definition of “Section 3 Business Concern,” 24 CFR 135.5.)
+HUD’s regulations state that “to the greatest extent feasible,” (24 CFR §75.19) businesses and employers working on HUD-funded projects must make a good faith effort to train and employ low-income individuals living in the local area (Section 3 workers) and also to contract with businesses owned by or that employ Section 3 residents. (review the definition of “Section 3 Business Concern,” 24 CFR §75.5.)

 Does Section 3 pertain to my organization?

-HUD’s Section 3 regulations appear in the Code of Federal Regulations, at 24 CFR Part 135 - Code of Federal Regulations site.
+HUD’s Section 3 regulations appear in the Code of Federal Regulations, 24 CFR Part 75.
 These regulations describe the obligations of each party working on the project.
-The Section 3 Report Responsibility Chain diagram (PDF) graphically illustrates award recipients’ reporting obligations.

-TDHCA subrecipients (aka: Contract Administrators, Developers, and Reservation System Participants) receiving funds covered by the HUD Section 3 rule (24 CFR 135) may interpret the following terms found in the rule as applicable to them: recipient, subrecipient, awardee.
-Any entity, other than the ultimate beneficiary household and direct hires, receiving Section 3 covered funds from a recipient, subrecipient, or awardee in exchange for providing goods or services should adhere to the requirements for “contractors” and “subcontractors” (in 24 CFR 135).
+TDHCA subrecipients (aka: Contract Administrators, Developers) receiving funds covered by the HUD Section 3 rule (24 CFR 75) may interpret the following terms found in the rule as applicable to them: recipient, subrecipient, awardee.
+Any entity, other than the ultimate beneficiary household and direct hires, receiving Section 3 covered funds from a recipient, subrecipient, or awardee in exchange for providing goods or services should adhere to the requirements for “contractors” and “subcontractors” (in 24 CFR 75).
 HUD applies Section 3 obligations equally to TDHCA and its subrecipients except that TDHCA reports directly to HUD; subrecipients submit Section 3 reports to TDHCA; and contractors submit Section 3 reports to the subrecipient who issued them the contract.

-Section 3 pertains to all TDHCA programs accessing HUD Section 3-covered funds that allow any construction, demolition, or rehab (HOME, ESGP, CDBG, NSP).
+Section 3 pertains to all TDHCA programs accessing HUD Section 3-covered funds that allow any construction, demolition, or rehab and meet the $200,000 project threshold.

 An organization’s obligations depend on: